-Section I The elected departmental representatives to the Association shall constitute an Executive

-Committee that shall consist of one representative from each department of the GSBS.
+Section I The elected departmental representatives to the Association shall constitute an Executive Committee that shall consist of one representative from each department of the GSBS and two representatives from the Master's program at GSBS.

-Section II The Executive Committee shall have as its officers, a President, Vice-President, Secretary and
+Section II The Executive Committee shall have as its officers, a President, Vice-President, Secretary and Treasurer.

-Treasurer.